Please read the following important information for First Sentier Asian Quality Bond Fund

 In conclusion, we do not expect the Omicron or any subsequent variant to derail economic recovery in the 1st half of 2022.
 The determination by many countries to “live with COVID” remains strong after almost two years of fighting the pandemic.
 Monetary policies by the Fed and the ECB taking over COVID as the key market driver are likely as we head into 2022.
 China’s policies will also have an important bearing on Asian credits’ performance.
 Against the above mentioned backdrop, we bring along a cautious stance as we move into the new year, while patiently await for opportunities to emerge.

-Source : Company data, First Sentier Investors, as of 28 February 2022
+Source : Company data, First Sentier Investors, as of end of February 2022

 MUFG and its subsidiaries are not responsible for any statement or information contained in this document.
 Neither MUFG nor any of its subsidiaries guarantee the performance of any investment or entity referred to in this document or the repayment of capital.
 Any investments referred to are not deposits or other liabilities of MUFG or its subsidiaries, and are subject to investment risk, including loss of income and capital invested.